The only thing I remember from law school is my negotiations professor saying this in class randomly:

 Refer to increasingly larger source materials (such as Barbri’s CMR or Critical Pass) and lectures on an as-needed basis.

-This “just in time” approach is efficient because you’re filing in the missing information as needed instead of consuming all information up front “just in case.”
+This “just in time” approach is efficient because you’re filling in the missing information as needed instead of consuming all information up front “just in case.”

 (Also, this approach was fitting for this client who is an attorney candidate (essays and PT only) who didn’t need to know every little detail for the MBE.
 The frequently tested issues and rules on the essays will become apparent after repeated practice.)